Introduction

 "Thank you."

 Security picked me up in the matte black armored Humvee that was kept for me here in Tulsa.
-They loved the vehicle.
+They loved the big vehicle and had been upgrading and staging them around the country where I might need them.
 I left Matt behind to organize the delivery of several rolls of graphene felt filters for our next trip.

 "I saw you on TV!"
 Mattie said as I gave her a big hug.